 While traveling by train in Italy is comfortable and easy, if you want to explore smaller towns and drive around the mountains, you need a car.
 Small towns would have been inaccessible otherwise, as even shuttles and buses don’t reach them.

-I usually drive an automatic car, but in the winter I preferred to have a car that allowed me to switch to a manual transmission.
-Having a vehicle can you give freedom to explore as and when you want to, and avoid crowds.
+I usually drive an automatic car, but in the winter I preferred to have a car that allowed me to switch to a manual transmission to get out of the snow.
+Having a vehicle can you give the freedom to explore as and when you want to, and avoid crowds.